bachelor-2014/report/v2/hardware.md

 knowledge about hardware, we decided not to spend time on trying to improve on it.

 Finally, due to the limitations in available time we decided not to spend time on constructing syringe parts, though they are crucial to the functionality of the final iteration of EvoBot.
-We do, however, include controlling RC servo motors, so adding syringes similar to those on Splotbot should be possible to accomplish in a later iteration.
-We also did not work on building a gripper arm as the one on Splotbot, as this is currently being done in a separate project.
+We do, however, include the ability to control RC servo motors, so adding syringes similar to those on Splotbot should be possible to accomplish in a later iteration.
+We also did not work on building a gripper arm like the one on Splotbot, as this is currently being done in a separate project.

 The following sections explain how we designed and built the hardware of EvoBot to suit our needs.

 ## Making the frame
 EvoBot has an aluminum frame similar to that of Splotbot.
-But the width of the frame is increased, making it a lot more sturdy.
+But the width of the frame is increased to 3cm, making it a lot more sturdy.
 Furthermore, the dimensions of the frame have been increased to a height of 66.3cm, a length of 46.8cm, and a width of 76cm.